Skip to Content

 ● Use Fresh Unleaded Fuel:

-The most important thing to remember is always to use fresh unleaded fuel.
-If you let the gas stay in the engine for too long without using or use old fuel, it will start breaking down in the engine, reducing your mower’s performance.
-With decreased performance, you will be forced to use more fuel for the same output, increasing the total price per acre.
-Mixing fresh gas with old gas is not a great idea, either.
-The old gas will contaminate the fresh gas, and you will end up dumping both the old and new.
+The most important thing to remember is always to use fresh, unleaded fuel.
+If you let the gas stay in the engine for too long without using or using old fuel, it will start breaking down in the engine, reducing your mower’s performance.

 ● Use Fuel Stabilizer: